hehoo/voice-recorder/README.md

 3. Click the "Stop" button to stop and save the recording.
 4. The recorded audio will be available for playback, and the transcribed text will be displayed below.

+## State Management

+The application uses TanStack Store for state management, which provides:

+- Centralized state management for the voice recorder
+- Predictable state updates through defined actions
+- Improved testability with independent store testing
+- Better separation of concerns between state and UI

+The store is implemented in `src/app/store/voiceRecorderStore.ts` and manages the following state:

+- `isRecording`: Whether recording is in progress
+- `isPaused`: Whether recording is paused
+- `recordingTime`: Duration of the recording in seconds
+- `transcript`: Transcribed text from the recording
+- `audioURL`: URL to the recorded audio blob

 ## Testing

-The application includes unit tests for the components.
+The application includes unit tests for the components and store.
 To run the tests:

 ```bash
 npm test